SamuelMoor-Smith/DendriticGrowthSimulation/README.md

 # Dendritic Growth Simulation

-A MATLAB-based simulator for studying dendritic filament formation in a metal-oxide memristor.
+A MATLAB-based simulator for studying gold dendritic filament formation in a metal-oxide memristor.
 The model evolves hundreds of mobile ions across a 2D domain with pinning sites, computes the induced current, and exports an animation illustrating how filaments bridge the electrodes over time.

 ## Simulation Overview
 - **Time integration:** `ode45` integrates coupled position/velocity ODEs for each particle plus a bulk temperature state.